NFAcz/filesender-python-uploader/README.md

 - username and sender e-mail as separate variables (needed for SAML environments)
 - added ability to specify expiration
 - progress option shows percentual representation
+- prints download URL at the end of successful transfer

 ## Usage